evondev/evondev-snippets/README.md

 # evondev-snippets README

-Useful css snippets that you will always use in most time of coding
+Useful CSS snippets that will help you save a lot of time when coding

+## Notice

+Some snippets will warning in Vanilla CSS because some code I write base on SASS way

-## Features
+## Table of snippets

 | Prefix              | Code                                                                                                                                      |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |